 Typogun is a fun and very professional-looking freeware typing game – a rare breed.
-Putting a unique twist on the overhead action genre, Typogun puts you in control of a stationary ground terret that must defend itself against an onslaught of enemy units.
-You 'destroy' enemy units by typing the correct word or clause that appears on top of them, similar to The Typing of the Dead.
-Some units take more than one hits to die, and some can shoot you from afar instead of just running into you.
+In a unique twist on the overhead action genre, Typogun puts you in control of a stationary ground turret that must defend itself against an onslaught of enemy units by typing the correct word or clause that appears on top of them, similar to The Typing of the Dead.
+Some units take more than one hit to die, and some can shoot you from afar instead of just running into you.
 Each new "phase" brings more units that are faster and tougher, as well as units that can shoot, so you need to type faster and faster.
 The game is over when your turret runs out of health. |

 Nitpicks/complaints aside, Typogun is a highly polished, professional-quality freeware gem that is easy to learn, hard to master, and addictive after the first few minutes.
 If you are looking for a fun typing game or just a clever action game, try out this underdog.
 Highly recommended!Reviewed by: Underdogs